02 Nov The market of plant-based proteins in Asia Pacific

 Meat analogues, also known as meat substitutes or mock meat, is not new to Asia.
-The introduction of meat analogues emerged in 6th century AD, influenced by the restricted diets of Chinese Buddhism.
+The introduction of meat analogues emerged in the 6th century AD, influenced by the restricted diets of Chinese Buddhism.
 Traditionally, wheat-gluten or soy-based products were common ingredients found in meat analogues.
 One example is tempeh in Indonesia, a traditional fermented soy-based food originating from Java.
 Another example is soy milk in Japan, a conventional ingredient used to make yuba (curdled soymilk) which is usually eaten alone or thinly sliced and prepared with vegetables.
 These products have been used throughout Asia in areas where poverty restricted access to meat as well as religious dietary restrictions.
 As such, plant-based foods were more affordable, functional, and nutritious protein sources for this population1.

 The current potential of this market

 Over the years, plant-based meats have become more meat-like in appearance and texture.
-Soy-based meat analogues have garnered the largest market share in Asia.
+Soy-based meat analogues have the largest market share in Asia.
 Meanwhile, other newer proteins like pea, mycoproteins, and lab-grown cultured meat are also showing growth in this region.
 To appeal to mainstream meat-eaters, plant-based meat products were developed to mimic favorite foods in familiar formats like burger patties and sausages2.

 Today, consumers eating habits are influenced by increasing concern for health, environment and ethical topics.
 As a result, many consumers are responsibly reducing their consumption of animal products.
 According to Euromonitor, there are a total of 4.98 million vegetarian in APAC.
 Indeed, India has the largest vegetarian population in this region3: 3.68 million.